Helping Children Deal with Bouts of Anger

 At MHS DBT & Mental Health Services, our team of compassionate professionals can help you help your child.
 Our youngest clients are typically between the ages of 11 and 12 years old.
 We use evidence-based practices in a safe and supportive environment to assist families in regaining peace in the home, to help the child feel more confident, and to improve productivity in daily life.
 Our mental health services focus on decreasing symptoms, increasing feelings of safety, and improving quality of life.
-Contact us today to learn more about how our services can help you and your child.
+Contact us today or visit one of our Minnesota offices to learn more about how our services can help you and your child.
 You can also reach out by calling (952) 835-2002.

 Featured Image: Olly/Shutterstock